 What Makes French Casement Windows Different?

-Like traditional casement windows, French casement windows push out to extend beyond the envelope of your home.
+, French casement windows push out to extend beyond the envelope of your home.
 French casement windows consist of two casement windows side by side that open out from the center and do not have a vertical post between windows.

 Traditional casement windows consist of a single window, which opens using a hand crank, and fits within a sash.
 If you had two traditional casements next to one another, you would have to open them each separately and you would see the vertical posts dividing each window from its neighbor.
 This would leave you with an obstructed view.
 With French casements, simply push to open both windows at the same time and enjoy a clean view.